A quantum N-dimer model: Quantum Kasteleyn connection

-after factoring out the Kasteleyn signs which are independent of coloring (here $\Phi_{q,S_e,T_e}$ is the $m_e\times m_e$ submatrix constructed from $\Phi_q(e)$ in the obvious way).
-The powers of $q$ associated to the $\sigma_v$ have further been factored out (since these depend only on $c$ and not $\tilde{\sigma}\in c$), and the commutativity of the $\Phi_q$ on different edges has been used.
-Lastly, as it stands, the rightmost product over $S_e$ is not defined, due to the noncommutativity of variables over a single edge: the convention is used that the terms are ordered from left to right according to the natural order of $S_e$ (the only convention such that the previous equation is valid).
+where $h_e$ from $S_e$ to $T_e$ is defined in (\ref{enum:item:definitionofh}) in Definition \ref{ssec:qkastdet}.
+Also, the powers of $q$ associated to the $\sigma_v$ have been factored out (since these depend only on $c$ and not $\tilde{\sigma}\in c$), and the commutativity of the $\Phi_q$ on different edges has been used.
+Lastly, as it stands, the rightmost product over $S_e$ is not defined, due to the noncommutativity of variables over a single edge: the convention is used that the terms are ordered from left to right according to the natural (increasing) order of $S_e$ (namely, the only convention such that the previous equation is valid).